 One final thing: read people who are passionate.
 The blogs that I keep going back to time and time again are written by people who are utterly passionate about their topic.
 Guy Kawasaki.
 Heather Armstrong.
 Kathy Sierra.
 Darren Rowse.
 What do they all have in common?
 They’re utterly passionate about what they’re writing about and they incorporate their humanity into their writing.
 I might not necessarily be interested in their topic, but I tune into all of them every day because their passion is simply infectious.
 Every time I read a post there, I might not learn something new or interesting, but I always grow as a blogger.

-Building a Better Blog for 2007 is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
+Building a Better Blog is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
 Jump ahead to the next essay, Love What You Write.